PereiraSamba/SOURCE-CODE-PRIMATA-HIRIS-SYSTEM-BALISOFT-TRIGATRA/README.md

-# PRIMATA SOURCE CODE FROM PT BALISOFT LINTASMEDIA
+# HRIS System PRIMATA SOURCE CODE

 This data leak from PT BALISOFT LINTAS MEDIA and PT TRIGATRA CIPTA SINERGI.
 This HRIS System special desain for hotel and small manufacture